-The Property Appraiser's annual budget is monitored at varying levels of classification detail.
+The Supervisor of Elections' annual budget is monitored at varying levels of classification detail.
 However, for purposes of budgetary control, expenditures cannot legally exceed the total annual budget appropriations at the individual fund level.
-All appropriations lapse at year end.
+All appropriations lapse at year-end.